Millie Peacock: Parliament

 Following Sir Alexander Peacock's death in 1933, Robert Menzies encouraged Lady Peacock to stand in the by-election for her husband's seat of Allandale.
 She did so reluctantly and, because she was mourning her husband's death, made no speeches.
 She was elected and sworn in as the first woman member of the Victorian Legislative Assembly on 21 November 1933.

 Lady Peacock only gave one speech in parliament, on the third reading of the Factories Act Bill.
 She spoke on her husband's role in forming the bill.

 She retired from politics at the end of her term in 1935, saying that representing a country electorate in parliament was no place for a woman.
 She stated that her constituents were unwilling to discuss their concerns with a woman.
 Nonetheless she felt that she had "broken the ice" for women to enter the Victorian parliament.

 Death

 Lady Peacock continued her community work at Creswick.
 She died in 1948, and is buried next to her husband.

+Recognition

 Peacock was posthumously inducted onto the Victorian Honour Roll of Women in 2002.

+A tunnel boring machine used in Victoria is named after her.